Federal Treasury notes ("Schaetze")

 Schaetze as a proportion of currently tradeable Government debt

 Schaetze are among the most liquid securities traded on the secondary market for German Government securities.
-The general tendency on the primary market is for there to be eight outstanding Schaetze at any one time.
-At year-end 2016, there is an outstanding volume of € 98 bn corresponding to around 9 % of the total German Government bond volume (2015: € 101 bn or 9 %, too).
-Schaetze accounted for around 12 % of the trading volume of German Government securities of the reporting member banks of the Bund Issues Auction Group in 2016 vs. 11 % in 2015.
+The general tendency on the primary market is to have eight outstanding Schaetze at any one time.
+At year-end 2020, there was an outstanding volume of € 107.5 bn corresponding to more than 7 % of the total Federal securities volume.
+This exceeds in absolute but not in relative terms previous year's level of € 98 bn and 9 %.

 Currently tradeable Federal Treasury notes

 |No security was found.|

 |2020 III Schatz||16.09.2022||0.00 %||15,000 € m||20.10.2020||DE0001104818|

 |2020 II Schatz||10.06.2022||0.00 %||15,000 € m||21.07.2020||DE0001104800|

 |2019 II Schatz||11.06.2021||0.00 %||14,000 € m||30.07.2019||DE0001104768|